Frequently Asked Questions

 The internal medicine housestaff are chosen from some of the top medical schools around the country and the world.

 The BIDMC internal medicine residency program provides outside catered food each day for lunch, including Mexican and Indian food, salads, gourmet sandwiches, and pizza.
 The program also provides meal cards with money allotted each year to be used in the cafeterias on the east and west campuses, cafes, as well as the coffee shop in the Rosenberg building.
 The hospital provides free food to housestaff on call on the weekends.
 The internal medicine housestaff are lucky enough to have a dedicated housestaff lounge with a Flavia machine.
-Between the two campuses, there is a Pret a Manger, Caffe Nero, B. Good, Clover and a food court where you can buy anything from McDonald's to burritos.
+Between the two campuses, there is a Pret a Manger, Caffe Nero, B. Good, Clover (great for vegetarians), and a food court where you can buy anything from McDonald's to burritos.